 4. Press the “Open” key and input the default username and password (admin/admin) on the interface popped up, to log in to the switch.
 Then the configuration can be conducted.

 Users can also get access to the basic configuration of the switch through the management port, however, with general authority.
-Once things goes abnormal or involves elevated permissions, the console port which boasts super user privilege, can help accomplish the operation.
+Once things go abnormal or involve elevated permissions, the console port which boasts superuser privilege can help accomplish the operation.

 Telnet is a network management protocol, through which an administrator or another user can access someone else’s computer remotely.
 This method is applicable to the remote management of the switch which has been configured with IP address (default 192.168.1.1) and user account with the administration authority.

 1. Connect the management port of the switch to the RJ45 port of the PC with an Ethernet cable like Cat5e and Cat6 cables.